THE CLIMATE CRISIS

 These solar farms began sprouting in the aftermath of the powerful March 11, 2011, earthquake and tsunami that triggered meltdowns at the Fukushima No. 1 nuclear power plant located some 60 kilometers east of Otama, a rural community of 8,700 and member of a nonprofit association called The Most Beautiful Villages of Japan.

-Along with evacuees and radiation decontamination workers came developers lured by the feed-in tariff system the government issued to promote renewable energy, a measure aimed at reducing dependence on nuclear power and a sign of how the historic disaster began shifting the fundamental direction of Japan’s energy policy.
+Along with evacuees and radiation decontamination workers came developers lured by the feed-in tariff scheme the government issued to promote renewable energy, a measure aimed at reducing dependence on nuclear power and a sign of how the historic disaster began shifting the fundamental direction of Japan’s energy policy.

 “We were one of the first municipalities in Fukushima to voice our support in promoting renewable energy after the disaster,” says Masao Takeda, deputy mayor of the village.
-“But these solar farms can be eyesores and increase landslide risks due to the logging of mountain forests.
+“But these solar farms can be eyesores and increase landslide risks due to logging of mountain forests.
 It’s our duty to protect the majestic scenery of our village for our children.”

-In June last year, Otama made a rare declaration against the indiscriminate construction of so-called mega solar farms — large-scale projects capable of producing thousands of kilowatts of power — saying they were unattractive and impacted the natural environment.
+In June last year, Otama made a rare declaration against indiscriminate construction of so-called mega solar farms — large-scale projects capable of producing thousands of kilowatts of power — saying they were unattractive and impacted the natural environment.

 “We’re not banning solar energy.
 In fact, we offer subsidies to households willing to install solar panels on their roofs,” Takeda says.
 “We’re just asking developers to be responsible for what they build and work with residents to ensure it won’t be a burden for the village in the long run.
 There have been cases in the past where the management of solar projects changed hands to the point where we had difficulty keeping track of who was overseeing what.”